waswas15/matlab-scanline/README.md

     image - Array of size (X,Y,3)

  Outputs:
-    hs - a structure containing handlers to the following objects fig - handle for the main figure ax_img - handle for the axis containing the image ax_col - handle for the axis containing the column scanline ax_row - handle for the axis containing the row scanline img - handle for the Image object containing the image
+ hs - a structure containing handlers the objects in the figure

  Example:
     I = imread('lenna.png');